An Enjoyable Spin-Off - Final Fantasy: The 4 Heroes of Light Review

 You have different abilities on the field of battle, and whether you’re attacking or defending, you use up some of your action points.
 Your AP total consists of five points, and you lose a different amount depending on the intensity of your actions.
 You regain a point every turn, and you can rest to regain another point.
 This adds a nice layer of strategy to the game, and it makes you choose your actions wisely.
 There are definitely moments where things can get frustrating, especially if your survival depends on you performing a massive attack on an enemy or a big defensive move which can only be performed by using up more AP than you actually have.

-Gameplay - Job System and Item Management
+Gameplay - Job System and Item Management (4 out of 5)

 The flow of the game is pretty basic.
 You go from town to town, fighting enemies in turn-based battles along the way, and meet important people that aid you with important information or their services on the battlefield.
 The job system from past Final Fantasy games returns.
 This game’s system is based on a collection of hats, or crowns, that your characters can equip.
 The bandit crown allows you to steal items from your enemies while in battle; the black mage crown enhances your black magic abilities and reduces the number of AP points you expend; and the bard crown allows you to increase your party’s attack and defense stats.
 You discover a wide assortment of crowns on your journey, all of which can be enhanced by adorning them with gems that you pick up after battles, and experimenting with the different jobs is a lot of fun.